jaytimm/american-political-data-and-r/README.md

 > A **Senate delegation** for a given state is said to be **split** when
 > comprised of Senators from different parties, eg, one Republican and
-> one Democrat – as is the case with, eg, West Virginia in the (present)
+> one Democrat – as is the case with, eg, Pennsylvania in the (present)
-> 118th Congress.
+> 119th Congress.

 ``` r
 sens <- congress00 |>